 top of page

-• The Grant of Probate is usually sufficient
+• Registered Properties: The title is recorded electronically by HM Land Registry, so the Grant of Probate is usually sufficient to proceed.

 Locating Title Deeds